Use PR to help you avoid common writing mistakes and get media attention

 Today, everyone is expected to multitask and use technology to get more done in less time.
 This is a formula for disaster when it comes to communicating with journalists.

 The solution: Let the right PR firm manage it for you.
 At Axia, we will craft concise, well-written pitches and press releases to maximize your positive media coverage and help you increase name recognition – in a good way.
-Download our free e-book Learn Media Relations from the Media or contact us today to find out more about how we can work to improve your relationships with journalists and ultimately increase your profitability.
+Download our e-book Learn Media Relations from the Media or contact us today to find out more about how we can work to improve your relationships with journalists and ultimately increase your profitability.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.